logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 ### Step 2.1: Creating a Restrictive Role for Accessing Storage

-Similar to [Step 1](#step-1-connecting-your-azure-account) create a new role named `Hopsworks Storage Role`.
+Similarly to [Step 1.2](#step-12-creating-a-custom-role-for-hopsworksai) create a new role named `Hopsworks Storage Role`.
 Add the following permissions to the role

 ```json
 "permissions": [